 Finally, coming up with a good question is critical.
 Personally, I like to pick a question that is just out of reach for the students at their current ability level.
 In other words, think about what your students know and what you’d like them to learn by the end of the class.
 Then, work toward that goal organically with Democratic Synthesis.

 Overall, I’m quite pleased with this activity, and I think other teachers might find value in it.
 I’m not sure how it would work outside of a Computer Science setting, but I’m sure it could be adapted just fine.

 And with that, there’s nothing left to chat about.
 If you liked this activity, and you think you might try it in your classroom, let me know!
 I’d like to hear how it goes.
 Otherwise, how might you change or adapt this activity to your own needs?

 In the meantime, stick around and check out some of my other teaching related articles:

 - How to Improve Coding Comprehension Using Peer Instruction

 - Looking Back on My First Year of Teaching

 - How to Teach Arrays in Computer Science

 In addition, if you want to see more articles like these, hop on my mailing list or support me on Patreon.
-Likewise, I occasionally generate teaching resources which you can find in my shop.
+Likewise, I occasionally generate teaching resources which you can find in on Patreon as well.
 Finally, help me grow my YouTube channel by becoming a subscriber.
 Otherwise, thanks for stopping by!